 4. Obtain Multiple Quotes via Email

-On some dealership websites, you are unable to submit their contact form without including your phone number.
+On some dealership websites, you cannot submit their contact form without including your phone number.
 When I try to buy a car, I don’t want salespeople calling me and wasting my time – they won’t give you specific details, will ask you to come in for a test drive (which I have already done…haha), and I will not have whatever they say/offer on record.

-Depending on the quotes you receive, you may want to ask other questions via email to further clarify what is being offered.
+Depending on the quotes you receive, you may want to ask other questions via email to clarify what is being offered further.
 Clarify what their other ‘compulsory’ fees are.

 You can even consider setting up a bidding war by including the dealerships on the same email and letting them duke it out.
 Sit back and wait for responses to your emails.